 You need to apply to us to cancel your authorisation or registration.
 Find out how to submit your application, and what you need to do before applying.

-Before applying to cancel your authorisation, your firm is expected to have:
+Before applying to cancel your authorisation or registration, your firm is expected to have:

 - planned to stop carrying on regulated activities within 6 months of the application

-If you do not plan to stop carrying on regulated activities within 6 months of applying, we may not accept your application.
+If you don't plan to stop carrying on regulated activities within 6 months of applying, we may not accept your application.

 You should have also:

 - told your clients/customers (and, if you have any, approved persons) that you're going to cancel your permission

 - paid all your outstanding regulatory fees